JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 import org.springframework.web.filter.OncePerRequestFilter;

-import com.jwt.authentication.sample.auth.CustomUserDetails;
+import com.example.auth.service.CustomUserDetails;

-import com.jwt.authentication.sample.auth.CustomUserDetailsService;
+import com.example.auth.service.CustomUserDetailsService;

 import io.jsonwebtoken.ExpiredJwtException;